Qullis/react-pop-modals/README.md

 | `showStoredModal` | Used to show a stored modal based on the id passed.  |

 ### showModal
 The showModal and createStoredModal functions both takes a modalProperties object.
-To choose a modal type you need to specify the type by setting type in modalProperties.
+To choose a modal type you set the "type" in modalProperties.
-Below all types and their properties.
+Below are all types and their properties.

 #### Type: form